Ludovic Chaker: Martial arts and yoga

 Ludovic Chaker was taught kung-fu by master Liang Chaoqun, a proponent of the Zi Ran Men or "natural style".
 He then joined the leadership of the French Wan Laisheng association and authored several publications devoted to the history of martial arts.
-He also taught yoga.
+Trained in India, he also taught traditional hatha yoga.

+Publications and interventions

+He regularly speaks in France and abroad on issues related to strategic affairs, the anticipation of emerging threats, and technological disruptions, in both academic and professional contexts.